CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 # Megakinesis
 *Difficulty*: 8<br />
-*Target*: One enemy, ally, or the items in a space up to 2 squares away plus 0.9 squares per power level<br />
+*Target*: One target in a space up to 2 squares away plus 0.9 squares per power level<br />
 *Duration*: Instant<br />
 *Stamina Cost*: 9500, minus 175 per level to a minimum of 5000<br />
 *Channeling Time*: 80 moves, minus 5 moves per level to a minimum of 25<br />/>